Immune Globulin (i-MUNE GLOB-ue-lin)

 How to Store and Dispose of This Medicine

 - If you store this medicine at home, ask your pharmacist or health caregiver how to store it.
 Some brands should be stored at room temperature, away from heat and direct light.
-Some brands must be stored in the refrigerator.
+Other brands must be stored in the refrigerator.

 - Keep all medicine away from children and never share your medicine with anyone.